 You can do this either by post to:

 Royal Berkshire Hospital

-Or by hand Monday to Friday 8:30-4:00 Ambulatory Emergency Care Unit- at the front of the hospital.
+Or by hand Monday to Friday 8:30-4:00 Ambulatory Emergency Care Unit – in the South Block Outpatients 2 of the hospital.
 Please attach a note with your name to the probe so we know it has been returned.